Radagaisus/Orpheus/README.md

 ### Conditional Commands

 Sometimes you'll want to only issue specific commands based on a condition.
-If you don't want to break the chaining and clutter the code, use `.when(fn)`. `When` executes `fn` immediately, with the context set to the model context.
+If you don't want to break the chaining and clutter the code, use `.when(fn)`. `When` executes `fn` immediately, with the context set to the model context. `Only` is an alias for `when`.

 ```coffee
 info = get_mission_critical_information()